 Marilyn Monroe was seated at the head of the table.
 Her smile lights up the whole room, even from a small black-and-white portrait.

 I placed Jimmy Stewart at the opposite head of the table, a fitting place for him I think.
 Wasn’t he dreamy?

 How pretty are these flowers from Amy at Bride and Bloom floral?
 I asked her to play on a white and gold motif.
 She came back with these gorgeous arrangements– they’re modern yet classic, and the green foliage freshened things up and balanced out the vintage elements at the table.
 I think Charlie Chaplin and Dorothy Dandridge are impressed!

 I especially love the white poppies with black centers, very dramatic.
 Lovely, aren’t they?

 Of course, no Golden Age of Hollywood party would be complete without Katharine Hepburn…

 And James Dean.
 I asked him not to smoke at the table.
 He ignored me.

-I created a pretty two-page printable Oscar ballot (linked below).
-To combine them into one sheet, I printed, trimmed the edges and matted each page onto opposite sides of this decorative linen paper using a thin layer of Modge Podge.
+I created a pretty Oscar ballot (linked below).
+For a little extra flair, I printed the ballots, trimmed the edges and matted each page onto decorative linen paper using a thin layer of Modge Podge.
 One ballot was placed at each place setting so all of the guests can wager on who the winners will be.

 Crystal coupe glasses (champagne saucers) were the perfect final touch– so elegant, the perfect way to toast with bubbly.
 These are from Williams-Sonoma, but you can also find good deals on vintage sets at flea markets, on Etsy and eBay.